Fix Sage Balance Sheet Account Suspense Error

 How To Find The Suspense Account In Sage 50?

-Locating the suspense account is straightforward.
+Locating the Sage balance sheet suspense account is straightforward.

 Follow these steps: